Graph Set-colorings And Hypergraphs In Topological Coding: Subgraphs Of Vertex-Intersected Graphs

-\begin{thm} Each tree admits one of subintersected total set-labeling, intersected-edge-intersected total set-labeling, edge-intersected total set-labeling, adjacent edge-intersected total set-labeling and individual edge-intersected total set-labeling defined in Definition \ref{defn:W-join-type-se-total-coloring}. \end{thm} \begin{proof} By Theorem \ref{thm:tree-graceful-total-coloringss}, a tree $T$ admits a gracefully total coloring $f$ with $f(V(T))\subseteq [0,q]$ and $f(E(T))=[1,q]$, where $|E(T)|=q$.
+\begin{thm} Each tree admits one of subintersected total set-labeling, intersected-edge-intersected total set-labeling, edge-intersected total set-labeling, adjacent edge-intersected total set-labeling and individual edge-intersected total set-labeling defined in Definition \ref{defn:W-join-type-se-total-coloring}. \end{thm} \begin{proof} By Theorem \ref{thm:tree-graceful-total-coloringss}, a tree $T$ admits a gracefully total coloring $f$ with its own vertex color set $f(V(T))\subseteq [0,q]$ and its own edge color set $f(E(T))=[1,q]$, where $|E(T)|=q$.
 Let $\Lambda=[1,q]$ in the following deduction.